 As someone born and brought up in Bombay, now Mumbai, Ganesh Chaturthi wins hands down as my favourite festival.
-This 10 day festival starts on the fourth day of Hindu lunar-solar calendar month Bhadrapad, which typically falls in the months of August or September.
-I eagerly await the annual arrival of the chubby, elephant-headed Lord Ganpati, harbinger of prosperity, new beginnings and the remover of obstacles.
+This 10-day festival starts on the fourth day of the Hindu lunar-solar calendar month Bhadrapad, which typically falls in the months of August or September.
+I eagerly await the annual arrival of the chubby, elephant-headed Lord Ganpati, the harbinger of prosperity, new beginnings and the remover of obstacles.

 We looked forward to getting our annual taste of Ukdiche Modak as much as Bappa probably does:)

 Puranpoli was another delicacy that was on the menu, hot off the griddle with Ghee melting on it.

 In the unlikely event of having too many sweets, there was always the savoury Poha Chivda to give relief to our palate.

 When it comes to saying goodbye we bid Bappa a tearful farewell, asking him to return again the following year.
 After he leaves the house seems empty and we miss his presence.

 Ganpati Bappa Morya!
 Phudcha Varshi Lavkar Ya!